aitrados/langchain-trading-agents/langchain_trading_agents/assistive_tools/manager_system_prompt_words/en.md

 {available_agent_profiles}

 Please generate clear, specific, and actionable task instructions (prompts) for  1 analyst or the most relevant analysts.
 Your output must be a JSON object list, where each object contains "department" and "task_prompt" keys.
-Example: [{"department": "EventAnalyst", "task_prompt": "Analyze the impact of Federal Reserve interest rate cuts on technology stocks."}]
+Example: [{"department": "event", "task_prompt": "Analyze the impact of Federal Reserve interest rate cuts on technology stocks."}]

 **Always match the user's natural language**

----
+Current time: {current_datetime}

 The user's original question is: